The sky is pale and grey, not heavy, but flat and low.

 A magpie swoops in, a botanic priest to correct the masses.

-The roses are every colour from white to peach, cerise to ruby,
+The roses are every colour from cream to peach, cerise to ruby,

 some freshly opened, some over-blown.